Sri Lanka cabinet suspends Chinese project on approval issue

 China has emerged as a major investor in the Indian Ocean island state, focusing on building ports and highways.

-Sri Lanka has threatened legal action against the Chinese firm if it went ahead with work on the port project.
-(Reporting by Shihar Aneez; Editing by Sanjeev Miglani and Tom Heneghan)
+Sri Lanka had threatened legal action against the Chinese firm if it went ahead with work on the port project.

+Additional reporting by Ben Blanchard in BEIJING; Editing by Sanjeev Miglani and Tom Heneghan